rkomoran/frog-bot/README.md

 >Building Froggo's Daily Facts was a blast!
 It totally levelled up my coding skills in a bunch of areas:

 - *APIs:* Who knew you could grab random facts from the internet?
-Using something called a "uselessfacts API" (seriously, that's the name!), I learned how to snag info from other programs and make Froggo even smarter.
+Using something called a "uselessfacts API" (seriously, that's the name!), I learned how to snag info from other programs and make Froggo even smarter; like parsing JSON responses to fetch some frog pictures.
 Plus, figuring out how to translate that info into code and deal with any hiccups was a fun challenge.

 - *Corooutines & Asynchronous Programming:* This sounds fancy, but basically it lets Froggo fetch froggy pictures without getting stuck.
 Imagine juggling - you can keep an eye on all the balls (requests) without dropping any.
 This keeps Froggo nice and responsive for everyone.
 Thanks to aiohttp and discord.py for making this possible!